Email Blog Instagram YouTube Twitch Discord Github

 S-7.
 How do I get in to MIT?#

 You are asking the wrong person; I am not an admissions officer.
 Instead, you should read mitadmissions.org.
-For example the post Applying Sideways will literally tell you the answer to this question, even though it’s not the answer you want to hear.
+For example the post Applying Sideways will literally tell you the answer to this question1, even though it’s not the answer you want to hear.

 I have nothing to add to this.
 Really.

 People always want to believe there are some mythical criteria or hidden goals in the admissions process, a closely guarded secret held from the public, and hence the best route is to find out this insider information.
-No, seriously, just listen to the people who do admissions for a living.
-MIT is not the Illuminati, even if it is a subsequence.
+No, seriously, just listen to the people who do admissions for a living.2 MIT is not the Illuminati, even if it is a subsequence.

 S-8.
 Is it worth looking at olympiad problems in college if I didn’t do competitions in high school, or should I just stick to college math classes?#